getsentry/sentry/docs/developer/interfaces/index.rst

 * 'stacktrace' => 'sentry.interfaces.Stacktrace'
 * 'template' => 'sentry.interfaces.Template'

-For the canonical names, please see the ``get_alias`` method on each individual Interface.
+For the canonical names, please see the ``get_path`` method on each individual Interface.

 Provided Interfaces
 -------------------